staubsauger/ChessnutPy/README.md

  2. install dependencies (pip3 install -r requirements.txt)
  3. Optional: copy Docs/default.config to your $HOME/.config/chessnutair.config and edit it to your liking
  4. Execute python3 ./main.py
+ 5. You need stockfish installed on your system.
+If stockfish is not globaly available on your system, e.g. you compiled it yourself, you have to configure stockfish in you config

 ## Features